Program FAQs

 I have a history of drug or alcohol use disorder.
 Can I still apply?

-Any applicant with prior substance use disorder or addiction history must have a minimum of 6 months of sobriety to engage in the application process, and must maintain sobriety, under the oversight of a healthcare provider working with our Director of Applicant and Client Services, throughout the training process and the duration of custody of a Hero Dog, or be subject to dismissal from the program and removal of the dog.
+Any applicant with prior substance use disorder or addiction history must have a minimum of 12 months of sobriety to engage in the application process, and must maintain sobriety throughout the training process and the duration of custody of a Hero Dog, or be subject to dismissal from the program and removal of the dog.

 Do I need to meet a minimum level (%) disability rating from the VA?